 Our delightful book cave is located between Highbury & Islington and Finsbury Park.
 We were founded in 2009 by Dr Doreen Rolph, a popular local and well-read cat lover who wanted to raise funds for animal welfare.

-People who knew Doreen and the shop back then often tell us stories of how the shop was something of a book cave of "organised chaos",
+People who knew Doreen and the shop back then often tell us stories of how the shop was "organised chaos",

 only for die-hard bargain hunters.

 The bookshop has become a local institution, and today Doreen’s work is continued by dedicated volunteers.

 All books are in good condition; some are brand new.